monojit18/Open-Network-Aggregator/Deployment.md

 - Here is a step by step guide on how to deploy this entire infrastructure end to end

+### Deploy Fine-tuned model

+The framework relies on a gemini-based on a fine-tuned model to understand the intent of the end user (*inferencing by **Master Agent***) and pickup appropriate **Sub Agents** to perform the specific Open Network requests.

+#### Examples

+**Query**: Show me red coloured handbags

+**Step 1**: Inferencing by Master Agent - Intent is Retail (ONDC); route to ONDC Agent

+**Step 2**: Action by ONDC Agent - Call all ONDC Affiliates

+### How to deploy a fine-tuned model?

+This document follows the approach of [Tune Gemini models by using supervised fine-tuning](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini-use-supervised-tuning) where a [Text Tuning](https://cloud.google.com/vertex-ai/generative-ai/docs/models/tune_gemini/text_tune) is used to fine tune a Gemini base model.

+- Go to **/data/models** folder under root
+- Use the example files to fine tune a Gemini base model (e.g. *gemini-flash-002*)
+- The saved model will feature in the **[Model Registry](https://cloud.google.com/vertex-ai/docs/model-registry/introduction)** section of Vertex AI

 ### Setup CLI environment variables

 ```bash